outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- avoid plants/products that absorb PFAS (kale, fruit juice, paper used to store butter) and other chemicals like chlormequat (oats)
 			- purify water with filters like reverse osmosis filters or boiling water and then filtering it, and purify air with filters that can filter out benzene
 			- avoid processed foods which can cause systemic damage
+			- use NAC to detoxify compounds like dihalogenated nitrophenols in drinking water
 			- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread) or are highly absorptive (kale) or are cooked in plastic containers
 			- use charcoal, baking soda, vinegar, water to absorb some paint/chemical fumes
+			- avoid household appliances, furniture, personal-care products and disinfectants that use chemicals like organophosphate flame retardants and quaternary ammonium compounds
-			- use small amounts of diatomaceous earth (avoid if you need to avoid silica), baking soda, vinegar, bleach, and essential oils instead of toxic pesticides, store food waste in the fridge until it needs to be thrown out, etc
+			- use small amounts of diatomaceous earth (avoid if you need to avoid silica), baking soda, vinegar, bleach, and essential oils instead of toxic pesticides (such as organophosphates, carbamates, fumigants, pyrethroids, and the organochlorine pesticides), store food waste in the fridge until it needs to be thrown out, etc
 		- heavy metal toxicity
 			- calcium glucarate, calcium EDTA, milk thistle, gingko biloba, triphala, chitosan, zeolite, fiber, cilantro, selenium, magnesium, b-vitamins, zinc, iron, glutathione (or sulphurous substances like garlic/broccoli, taurine, methionine, alpha lipoic acid, N-acetyl-cysteine, vitamin C/E, for effects on glutathione), modified citrus pectin with alginate, chlorella to bind to heavy metals
 			- avoid substances like processed cinnamon/turmeric/chocolate which bind to heavy metals and/or which frequently contain them and any supplements not clearly tested with standards